scwood/notes/courses/rel212/study_guide_2.md

   - Paul and others felt they were in the last days

 ---

+- Romans: who needs salvation and how do they get it
+- Acts: Paul's defense to authority
+- Ephesians: Holy spirit of promise, Unity, Armor of God
+- Philemon: metaphor for the atonement
+- Collosians: Christ is the head and body of the church, all things were created in Christ
+- Phillipians: AoF 13, Bishops and Deacons
+- 1-2 Tim and Titus: Letters to shepards, Paul's last writing (Tim 2).
+Teachings on women, Latter days

 Epistle to the Hebrews will be included in the final exam